OfficeDev/generator-office/readme.md

   - Default: False
   - Optional

->**Note:** Do not use this flag when you pass `react` as framework argument.

 ## Running the Generated Site

-Office Add-ins must be hosted in an HTTPS site.
-Yo Office generates a self-signed certificate for use with the development environment.
-Your computer will need to trust the certificate before you can use the generated add-in.

-**Important:** Follow the instructions in [Adding Self-Signed Certificates as Trusted Root Certificate](src/docs/ssl.md) before you start your web application.

 Launch the local HTTPS site on `https://localhost:3000` by simply typing the following command in your console:

 ```bash
 $ npm start
 ```

+> **Note**: Office Add-ins should use HTTPS, not HTTP, even when you are developing.
+If you are prompted to install a certificate after you run `npm start`, accept the prompt to install the certificate that the Yeoman generator provides.
+For more information about enabling HTTPS for your add-in, see [Installing the self-signed certificate](src/docs/ssl.md).

 Browse to the 'External' IP address listed in your console to test your web app across multiple browsers and devices that are connected on your local network.